nervosnetwork/docs.nervos.org/website/docs/basics/glossary.md

 ---

 ### Genesis Block
-The first block on a blockchain.
+The first block in the blockchain, used to initialise the global state.
 The genesis block is unique because it does not contain a reference to the previous block because it is the first.

 #### See Also
 - [Block](#block)